Sigmmma/c20/src/content/h3/engine/ai/readme.md

 Because of this setup, you can create distinct and unique behavior sets for all types of units, for example: brutes in vanilla have the retreat behavior disabled in the their style tag.

+AI also feature "acting" behavior, this allows the level designer to specify the AI to perform animation loops that are purely cosmetic, such as eating or peeing, AI will also sometimes play a reload animation when they hide behind cover.

 # Vocalization

 AI in halo have the ability to vocalize and emote based on actions performed, via the [ai_dialogue_globals](~) tag and it's assosiated source files you can assign certain animations or voice lines to play based on AI actions, such as calling and throwing a grenade, reporting a fallen ally, announcing the entrance of the arbiter and raising your fist in anger, ect ect.